osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 sudo apt-get update
 ~~~

-and try the first command again.
+Try the first command again.

 Next, you can install the full simulation environment by typing: